darde/RD-Book-Store/README.md

 # Book Store Resultados Digitais

-## Your digital shelf on the internet
+## Your digital bookshelf on the web

 1. [About](#about)
 2. [Usage](#usage)